It’s easy to trek Mount Rinjani without a tour or guide – find out where to rent equipment, what to pack & the route to the crater lake summit!

 The benefits to taking a tour is that porters will carry your camping gear, personal items, food, and water leaving you free to leisurely take pictures – we use a Nikon D3300 DSLR.

-Those attempting to hike Mount Rinjani without a tour or guide will have to carry their own gear the entire time.
+Those attempting to trek Mount Rinjani without a tour or guide will have to carry their own gear the entire time.

 On the plus side, your pack just gets lighter with every meal and sip you swallow.

-Let’s explore what you will need to bring with you to hike Mount Rinjani hike without a tour or guide, so your pack can be minimized for the journey.
+Let’s explore what you will need to bring with you to trek Mount Rinjani hike without a tour or guide, so your pack can be minimized for the journey.

 Camping gear will include at least a two person tent that can be split between poles and canvas, and a warm sleeping bag.